IRL2/nanover-docs/source/concepts/applications.rst

 ~~~~~~~~~~~~~~

 Some server implementation can kill the momentum from ended user interactions
-by setting the velicity of the affected particles to 0.
+by setting the velocity of the affected particles to 0.
 This is called velocity
 reset and can be requested by the user as part of the interaction description.

 Servers that have the ability to do velocity reset should advertise the feature